Criteria updated 1st December 2021

 Your credit history shows how you have managed your credit up to now and is taken into account as part of our decision.
 We recommend you get a copy of your credit report before applying and check it.
+If you have a query about an entry on your credit report this must be shown as resolved before you apply.
 Things that will affect your credit assessment include, but are not limited to:

 The following arrangements also need to have been settled and will affect your credit assessment:

 If you have had a minor default/debt management plan within the last 12 months we will take this into account in your credit assessment.
 If however the default(s)/debt management plan involved a higher balance or there were multiple defaults/debt management plans you must wait for 12 months after the last of these has been noted as settled on your credit file before making an application.

 If you have had a missed or late payment within the last 12 months we will take this into account in your credit assessment.
 If however you have regular missed and/or late payments you must have 12 months clear payment history on the account.

 Just remember that you can have no adverse credit at the time of making a Co-Own application.

 |Managing your bank accounts||We will review 3 months bank statements as part of the application.
 If these show any unauthorised overdrafts, returned Direct Debits, or bank charges for unauthorised usage, you will not be eligible for Co-Own.|

 If you are heavily reliant on credit or an overdraft to pay your household costs and other outgoings, you may not be eligible for Co-Own.

 |Employment||The following types of employment are acceptable and you must be with your current employer for at least the following period before you apply as indicated below.
 You must not be under notice of termination of employment or redundancy.|

 If your position has changed from e.g. fixed term or temporary to permanent we may take this into account.